Rules & Regulations

 - Parking on a lawn or sidewalk area.

-55. Vehicles may also be removed to otherwise enforce compliance with Traffic & Parking Regulations.
+57. Vehicles may also be booted or impounded at the owner’s expense to otherwise enforce compliance with Traffic & Parking Regulations.

-56. In certain cases, a towable offense ticket may be issued in lieu of towing if a tow truck is not available for impoundment when a violation occurs in a handicapped/disabled, reserved, or visitor space.
+58. In certain cases, a towable offense ticket may be issued in lieu of towing if a tow truck is not available for impoundment when a violation occurs.

-57. The owner and/or operator is responsible for the cost involved in towing, impounding, and storing vehicles.
+59. The owner and/or operator is responsible for the cost related to booting, towing, impounding, and storing vehicles.

-61. University summonses, citations, and tows may be appealed through the University hearing process, provided that such appeals are filed online at LSU Parking & Transportation Services’ website within seven (7) calendar days of issuance or awareness of summons/citation.
+63. University summonses, citations, boot fee, and tows may be appealed through the University hearing process, provided that such appeals are filed online at LSU Parking & Transportation Services’ website within fourteen (14) business days of issuance or awareness of summons/citation.
 Appeals are heard by appointed LSU faculty, staff, and student board members.
-Access www.lsu.edu/parking > select Appeals/Citations/Tows > click Appeal/Citation/Tow.
+Appeals must be submitted online through parking portal.
+All appeals are final.

-63. Bicycle riders are subject to the same rules as motor vehicle operators and should ride on the right hand side of the street, obey all traffic signals and signs, and give hand signals.
+65. Bicycle riders are subject to the same rules as motor vehicle operators and should ride on the right-hand side of the street, obey all traffic signals and signs, and give hand signals.

-68. Persons violating bicycle regulations will be ticketed and fined $18.
+70. Persons violating bicycle regulations will be ticketed and fined.
 Severe violations will result in the bicycle being impounded, which carries an additional bicycle impoundment fee.

 Uniform Traffic Citations